magnelli/Gluten-Checker-Main/README.md

 # Gluten-Checker-Main
-  ​verify gluten free foods by scanning barcode label
+  ​verify gluten free foods by scanning upc barcode label and comparing to nutrition database and incredients list

 ## Audience